 How to Save Money on AC Bills in Your First Home

-Staying cool is a costly proposition, especially if you've never owned a home before.
-With energy bills running high, people these days are looking for ways to cut down on their AC bills.
 If that sounds like you, don’t worry because you can still lower your power bills without spending a lot on green power gadgets or losing your peace of mind.
-Remember that cooling costs can differ a lot within regions and even within the same neighborhood.
-So, it won’t be surprising to find you cooling costs to be $800 while your next door neighbor may just need half the amount to keep his home cool.
+Remember that cooling costs can differ a lot between regions and even within the same neighborhood.

 Choose the AC based on your room size